 The higher the intensity, the harder your body has to work at recovery.
 So, it’s important you don’t overdo it and allow yourself days to recuperate.

 HIIT produces a flood of endorphins, so it’ll leave you feeling great after a workout.
-Next time you’re short for time and looking for a high, why not give HIIT a try?
+Next time you’re short on time and looking for a high, why not give HIIT a try?

 2. Strength Training

 Also known as resistance training, this is a great way to kill calories and reshape your body.
 It fights the fat by boosting your metabolism and inducing the afterburn effect.
-While general cardio burns a lot of calories during the workout, strength training keeps on burning afterward, even while you’re sleeping.
-It takes a lot of energy to repair and rebuild your muscle fibers.
+While general cardio burns a lot of calories during the workout, strength training keeps on burning afterwards, even while you’re sleeping.
+It takes a lot of energy to repair and rebuild your muscle fibres.